Re-Dream/addons/README.md

-# Addons
+# Add-ons
-Use the .gitmodules to get addons from GitHub, Don't fork repositories unless it's going to be modified.
+Most content here consists of submodules, see .gitmodules.

-This uses the MIT License for addons created specifically here, not for external GitHub Garry's Mod Addons.
+This uses the MIT License for add-ons created specifically here, not for external GitHub Garry's Mod Addons.